Check Your N-400 Case Status

 • You have been scheduled for an oath ceremony

-If you have no issues with your N400 status, then at some point in the process you’ll get an interview.
+At some point in the N-400 application process, you’ll get an interview.
 Here’s some important information about your citizenship interview.

-At your citizenship interview, you should you the interview notice, your lawful permanent resident card (i.e. green card), driver’s license or identification, passport if you have one, a certified copy of your original birth certificate, and taxes for the last five years.
+At your citizenship interview, you should you the interview notice, your lawful permanent resident card (i.e. green card), driver’s license or identification, passport if you have one, a certified copy or your original of birth certificate and taxes for the last five years.
 If applicable, you should also take your marriage certificate and any divorce decrees.
-Finally, if you haven’t already submitted it, you should take certified copies of all arrest reports (from the police department) and disposition documents (from the court).
+Finally, if you haven’t already submitted it, you should certified copies of all arrest reports (from the police department) and disposition documents (from the court).

-What questions will USCIS ask me at the appointment?
+What questions will I be asked at the appointment?

 Usually, there is just one USCIS officer assigned to do your interview.
-He or she often starts by reviewing your identification documents and taking your fingerprints, to confirm that you’re the same person that applied.
+He or she often starts by reviewing your identification documents and taking your fingerprints, to confirm that you’re the same person that filed the application.

 After that, the officer often begins by doing the English and civics exams.

-USCIS scheduled my citizenship interview.
+My citizenship interview was scheduled.
 How do I prepare?

 First, review your naturalization application for errors such as misspellings of names, or incorrect dates.
 If you have moved to a new address, or begun work with a new employer, have that information ready to provide at the interview.